ieyitayo/bakken-ml/DEMO_SCRIPT.md

 ### 🟢 Normal prediction (with early production data)
 ```
-I have a Middle Bakken well with a 10,500 ft lateral, 12 million lbs proppant,
+I have a Middle Bakken well with a 10,500 ft lateral, 12 million lbs of proppant,
 50,000 BBL fluid.
 First month production was 8,500 BBL, second month 6,200 BBL,
 third month 5,100 BBL.
 What is my first-year forecast?
 ```